Korean boxwood is a small, mounded, broad-leaf evergreen shrub with small, glossy, light green leaves and a broad uniform formal habit.

 Root rot can be a problem in wet soils.

 Leaf or needle arrangement, size, shape, and texture

 Simple, opposite oval leaves

 Bright green foliage in summer turns brownish yellow in winter

 Flower arrangement, shape, and size

 Inconspicuous, but fragrant

 Small, dry capsule; not ornamentally important

-Wintergreen (Buxus microphylla var. koreana ‘Wintergreen’ ): 2 to 3 feet high and wide; compact; maintains green color in winter better than the species.
+Wintergreen (Buxus microphylla var. koreana 'Wintergreen'): 2 to 3 feet high and wide, compact form.
+Maintains good green color in winter than the species.